What it takes to become a registered nurse and how to get your BSN or A-BSN.

 Some schools require that you have a CNA completed before you enter and some do not. (more likely required with ADN than BSN programs).
 Completing a CAN program may help you gain valuable medical related experience.

-See: Oregon State Board of Nursing's Apply for Nursing Assistant (CNA) Certification.
+See: Oregon State Board of Nursing.

 BSN programs will take you a minimum of four years to complete, while an ADN typically takes three years to complete, including general education and nursing coursework.
 Accelerated and direct-entry master’s nursing programs’ completion timelines vary but are typically 15-16 months.